atiumcache/emmipetersen/README.md

-# EMMI Petersen Fitness Website
+# Emmi Petersen Fitness Website

 A modern, responsive website for a professional fitness trainer built with TypeScript and React.